airalab/robonomics.academy/courses/en/online-courses/smart-home-course/2-raspberry-pi-setup.md

   <li>

+*Please note that the software below is only required if you are using a Zigbee adapter with Zigbee2MQTT.*

 Set up Node.js runtime environment repository and install it with required dependencies:

 <LessonCodeWrapper language="bash" codeClass="big-code" noLines>sudo curl -fsSL https://deb.nodesource.com/setup_16.x | sudo -E bash - </LessonCodeWrapper>